Justification Ethics

 A performative contradiction is when a statement's assertion contradicts necessary presuppositions required for it to be meaningful.

-Imagine you argue with your landlord.
+Imagine you argue with your landlord about what you or them ought to do, in any sense.
 The landlord attempts a persuasive argumentation, thus appealing to your interests.
-This value of your interests is a premise of their argument.
+This value of your interests must be a premise of their argument, as otherwise normative force is unjustifiable.

-If the landlord then turns on you and threatens to evict you, they are acting inconsistent with the assumption of the normative value of your interests they held previously.
+If the landlord then turns on you and threatens to evict you for criticizing them, they are acting inconsistent with the assumption of the normative value of your interests they held previously, as doing so forfeits their ability to justify normative force, and thus forfeits their own argument.

-By arguing for the claim that they should evict you, trying to argue in defense of their own actions, this is a performative contradiction.
+By arguing for the claim that they should evict you, or for arguing that if they threaten eviction you ought to give in, this is thus a performative contradiction.

 Therefore, if they still hold their previous argument as valid, and/or hold persuasive argumentation between them and you in any way to be valid, they are also contradicting themselves.